We will show you Where to Eat, What to Do, and Where to Go.

 In case you’ve been living under a rock, learn more about what happened in Game of Thrones Season 7 Episode 1-6 right in time for the final episode.
 Find out what type of GOT Fan you are, and some predictions for the final episode.

-As a food and culture blogger, Bernice likes to discuss food in a holistic manner.
+Bianca Termulo is a food and culture blogger.
+She likes to discuss food in a holistic manner.
 While knowledgeable in the technical aspects of food criticism, her preferred approach to food is one that explores connections between flavors, practices of food production, the symbolic meaning behind experiences of food consumption, and the place of food in the economics of everyday life.

 She would go anywhere and everywhere for food but far, far away from dirty dishes.